-90. During our audit we will continue to review whether the College has appropriate arrangements in place to manage its financial position and use of resources.
-Our work will include an assessment of progress made in developing financially sustainable plans which reflect the medium and longer timer impact of COVID-19 and that continue to support the delivery of the College's statutory functions and strategic objectives.
-Our conclusion will be based on a review of the College's financial performance, underlying financial position, financial and operational plans, financial reporting and performance against savings targets.
+- 93. During our audit we will continue to review whether the College has appropriate arrangements in place to manage its financial position and use of resources.
+Our work will include an assessment of progress made in developing financially sustainable plans that continue to support the delivery of the College's statutory functions and strategic objectives. - 94.
+Our conclusions will be based on a review of the College's medium term financial plans, supporting operational and strategic plans (including workforce planning), financial reporting and performance against savings targets.